The practical steps we’re taking around COVID-19

-The situation with COVID-19 is changing fast so we’ve decided to bring forward the next stage of our business continuity plan.
+The situation with COVID 19 is changing fast so we’ve decided to bring forward the next stage of our business continuity plan.
 This post explains the practical steps we’re taking.

 These are anxious and stressful times for all of us.
-And this is not a step that we’ve taken lightly.
+And this is not a step that we have taken lightly.
 We’ve decided to act now in the best interests of our teams, clients and partners, and also support wider social distancing measures that will be essential to slow the impact of COVID-19.

 The dxw offices in London and Leeds are winding down and will be closed from tomorrow (Friday 13 March).

 The majority of our team are already working remotely, but from Monday the whole team at dxw will be remote.
 This applies to dxw teams working in our clients’ offices too.